- Nom Nom Dog Food Subscription Review - November 7, 2023

 Best Dog Training Collar For Small Dogs: Dogtra IQ Plus Remote Trainer

 Although this one does come in sizes for large dogs, it does cater for pups as small as 10 pounds.
-It is also
+It is also quite compact which makes it perfect for smaller dogs as it isn’t too heavy around their necks.

 For little but fearless pups who enjoy a good swim, the collar is waterproof and works at a range of 400 yards.
 It can also be extended to work with a second one, if you have another dog that needs the same training.